-If you want to respond to a temporary Protection Order you have to file your forms at court and make sure the other person gets a copy before the 3 months are up.
+If you want to respond to a temporary Protection Order, you have to file your forms at court and make sure the other person gets a copy before the three months are up.

 For all forms relating to responding to a Protection Order, go to our forms page:

-If you have been told to go to a non-violence course but you don’t want to you can fill in this form too:
+If you've been told to go to a non-violence course but you don’t want to, you can fill in this form too: